sakiib/chat-server/README.md

 # open several windown & run this command
 $ ./chat client

+# each client will be assigned a randomly generated ID within range of int64

 10 joined the chat
 successfully joined the chat server